floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Calculating-Stability-in-Modules.markdown

 This article provides insight into different ways of coupling and decoupling modules in a modular system.
 Depending on your context, a module can be either an isolated component within a monolithic system or a distributed component that communicates over a network.
 This distinction already impacts the options available for designing your modules.

-In this context, instability means that a module depending heavily on other components is more likely to be affected by changes in those components.
+In this context, Instability means that a module depending heavily on other components is more likely to be affected by changes in those components.
 This increases the probability of defects propagating into the dependent module, making it more fragile and harder to maintain.

 ## Stability Calculation